Frequently Asked Questions (FAQ)

 16. My Harsh Rays Day Cream was left in a warm position and has now started to liquify!
 What do I do?

-Immediately, bring the cream into somewhere cooler to start its solidification process.
+However, if the product runs out of the tube or jar as a full liquid immediately bring the cream into somewhere cooler to start its solidification process.
 Unfortunately depending on the state of liquification; the non-nano zinc oxide may have started to settle on the bottom of the jar.
 The easiest way to ensure it remains mixed evenly throughout the cream, is to mix with a spoon over the course of its solidification process. if the tubed version, continuously shake till solidification process is complete.

 17. Why would I like the tinted version?